 Most brand ambassadors thrive on the hustle and bustle of crowded events and the camaraderie of working on a team.
-After all, a brand ambassador’s primary job function is to connect and conversate with others.
+After all, a brand ambassador’s primary job function is to connect and converse with others.

 After working a few experiential marketing events, brand ambassadors often find themselves working with many the same people – from staffing agency reps to other local brand ambassadors.
 Hence, networking in the event industry is a very organic process.
 There is no time like the present to prepare and connect with potential employers and your peers.

 5 Virtual Networking Tips for Brand Ambassadors